aljawaid/ContentCleaner/README.md

   - Remove [SubtaskDueDate](https://github.com/eSkiSo/Subtaskdate "A Kanboard plugin") data
   - Remove [Wiki](https://github.com/funktechno/kanboard-plugin-wiki "A Kanboard plugin") data
   - Remove [TemplateManager](https://github.com/aljawaid/TemplateManager "A Kanboard plugin") data
+  - Deep clean plugins based on their structure or totally remove them using one button

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#features">&#8592; Previous</a>] [<a href="#usage">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>